oneofthezombies/kill-tree/README.md

 Or `MaybeAlreadyTerminated` type, it has `process_id`, `reason`.

 There are two types because they can be killed during the process of querying and killing processes.
-So, when this query or kill a process, consider it a success even if it fails.
+Therefore, consider the operation successful even if the query or kill process appears to fail.
 This is because the purpose of this library is to make the process `not exist` state.

 ```rust